top of page

 Poems and Public Fascination

-Adding to his mystique, Bart sometimes left behind short poems at the scene, signed “Black Bart, the P o 8.”
-Though far from great literature, the verses captured imaginations and transformed him from a feared outlaw into a colorful folk figure of the Gold Rush frontier.
+Adding to his mystique, Bart sometimes left behind short poems at the scene of his robberies.
+These were signed “Black Bart, the P o 8.”
+Though far from great literature, the verses captured imaginations.
+They transformed him from a feared outlaw into a colorful folk figure of the Gold Rush frontier.
+His playful yet daring nature made him a subject of fascination.

 A Double Life in San Francisco